All Episodes

 But you bring up a good point.

-So remember, this is what you also, you want to target, but you also want to train them.
+So remember, this is what you also, you want to.

-He was talking about, I said, what are you doing?
+I talked to a young man the other night, he was talking about, I said, What, you know, what are you doing?

-He says, oh, basically, he's going to college.
+He says, Oh, he's going to college.

-I said, oh, that's great.
+I said, Oh, that's great.

 Freshman year.

-I said, what is your major?
+I said, What is your major?

-What would you like to major in?
+What would you like a major?

-He says, international relations.
+He says, International Relations.

 Oh, and we talked about everything from Keynes, which is economics, but also things like Mearsheimer and others.